RFL Women's Super League: Season structure

+Historical

-Until 2019 the league was played with each team playing all the others home and away.
-At the end of the regular season, the top four teams played two semi-finals with the winners meeting in the grand final.
+Between 2017 and 2019 the league was played with each team playing all the others home and away.
+With only four teams competing in 2017, the top team at the end of the regular season qualified for the Grand Final against the winner of a play-off between the second and third-placed teams.
+In 2018 and 2019, the top four teams played two semi-finals and the winners met in the Grand Final.